Hyundai i20 hatchback review

 That's important in a class that contains not only the Ford Fiesta but the latest Renault Clio, which is also better to drive than before.
 The latest i20 has been developed with a hot ‘N’ version in mind, and feels firmer as a result.

-Just one engine is available at launch, so it's a good job it’s likely to be the pick of the range when others arrive anyway.
+Just one engine is available for now, so it's a good job it’s likely to be the pick of the range when others arrive anyway.
 The 1.0-litre three-cylinder turbo has 99bhp, which is peppy enough and feels smooth and refined.
 It's also fitted with mild-hybrid tech that recoups energy as the car slows down, boosting efficiency by powering the car's systems and bolstering acceleration.

 The result is a competitive 54.3mpg fuel consumption figure with 118g/km of CO2, which is also helped by an innovative system that can decouple drive from the gearbox when you come off the throttle, allowing the car to 'coast' with the engine temporarily switched off.
 If that sounds jarring, know that the i20 has one of the smoothest mild-hybrid setups we've tried so far.

-What's slightly disappointing is some of the interior materials, because while the swooshes across the dashboard look quite good, there's a lot of hard and scratchy plastic lower down in the car.
-There's more chrome or gloss-black trim in the Fiesta and Clio, and even cheaper plastics tend to be patterned to make them look more attractive.
+What's slightly disappointing is some of the interior materials, because while the swooshes across the dashboard look distinctive, there's a lot of hard and scratchy plastic lower down in the car.
+There's more chrome or gloss-black trim in the Fiesta and Clio, bringing a classier feel, and even cheaper plastics tend to be patterned to make them look more attractive.

-There are no worries about space, with enough room in the back for two six-foot adults, which is about as much as you can ask for in a supermini.
-Its 352-litre boot is also plenty big enough for a car in this class, easily beating the 311 litres of the Fiesta.
+There are no worries about space in the i20, with enough room in the back for two six-foot adults, which is about as much as you can ask for in a supermini.
+Its 352-litre boot is also plenty big enough for a car in this class, beating the 311 litres of the Fiesta, even if the space is a little oddly shaped.
 Hyundai has also fitted the i20 with plenty of safety kit, clearly wanting to better the four-star result of the outgoing i20.
 Its 'SafetySense' suite of technology includes active safety kit like autonomous emergency braking to help mitigate collisions.